ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

       In this case, the Group Manager considers the authentication credential as the one associated with the joining node in the OSCORE group.
 If the joining node is aware that the authentication credential and the public key included thereof are also valid for the OSCORE group, then the joining node MAY choose to not provide again its own authentication credential to the Group Manager.

       The joining node MUST provide again its own authentication credential if it has provided the Group Manager with multiple authentication credentials during past joining processes, intended for different OSCORE groups.
-If the joining node provides its own authentication credential in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated with the joining node in the OSCORE group.
+If the joining node provides its own authentication credential in the 'client_cred' parameter of the Join Request (see {{ssec-join-req-sending}}), the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated with the joining node in the OSCORE group.

    2. The authentication credential is not in the format used in the OSCORE group, or else the authentication credential and the proof-of-possession key included as public key are not compatible with the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.

-       In this case, the joining node MUST provide a different compatible authentication credential and public key included thereof to the Group Manager in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}).
+       In this case, the joining node MUST provide a different compatible authentication credential and public key included thereof to the Group Manager in the 'client_cred' parameter of the Join Request (see {{ssec-join-req-sending}}).
 Then, the Group Manager performs consistency checks on this latest provided authentication credential as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated with the joining node in the OSCORE group.

 * The joining node and the Group Manager use a symmetric proof-of-possession key to establish a secure communication association.
-In this case, upon performing a joining process with that Group Manager for the first time, the joining node specifies its own authentication credential in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}).
+In this case, upon performing a joining process with that Group Manager for the first time, the joining node specifies its own authentication credential in the 'client_cred' parameter of the Join Request (see {{ssec-join-req-sending}}).

 # Authorization to Join a Group {#sec-joining-node-to-AS}